Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 How to perform the Relative Compression Test

-3. Select the highest range and zero the clamp.
-If you are using the PicoBNC+ clamp (PICO-TA388), the clamp is zeroed automatically;
+3. If you are using a BNC clamp, select the highest range and zero the clamp.
+If you are using the PicoBNC+ clamp (PICO-TA388), the clamp's range is set up in PicoScope 7 and the clamp is zeroed automatically;

 4. Connect the clamp around the positive or negative battery lead;

-5. Use the Guided Test to provide information and to set up the PicoScope for you:
+5. You can use the Guided Test to provide information and to set up the PicoScope for you:

 • Click on the Guided Tests button at the top of the PicoScope 7 screen to open Guided Tests;